canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q5/QuestionText.md

 - Methods:
     - a `getTotalWins` method which is accessible from other classes and returns the **totalWins** attribute
-    - a `setTotalWins` method which accepts an `int` value, updates the **totalWins** attribute with it, and is accessible from other classes
+    - a `setTotalWins` method which accepts an `int` value, updates the **totalWins** attribute with it, and is accessible from other classes.
+This method must not return any value.
     - a `toString` method which returns a String of the information about the `Team` class of the form `"Team x has won y games"`, where x is the value of **name** and y is the value of **totalWins**, and is visible from other classes.
-    - Note that all setter methods must not return any value